Basic Sail Training

 Adult training is available at various times during the year covering RYA National Sailing Scheme's Level 1 (Start Sailing) and Level 2 (Basic Skills) courses.
 Two courses are run each year, each over two full Saturdays, one in Spring and one in early Autumn.
 At the end of the course, you will have a clear understanding of the basics of sailing and be able to sail and make appropriate decisions in good conditions and without supervision.
 Please only book onto a course if you can attend both sessions.

-Novice adults are generally taught in the Club's double-handed Club RS Quest's and GP14's, with one RYA qualified instructor allocated to two candidates, subject to availability.
+Novice adults are generally taught in the Club's double-handed Club RS Quest's, with one RYA qualified instructor allocated to two candidates, subject to availability.
 More experienced sailors may be taught in other boats, depending on ability and availability.

 Further information on the Adult Sailing course syllabii is available from the RYA's Sail Training Page.

 Progressive SkillsOnce you have mastered the Basic Skills, the next step is to gain confidence and control.
 This Level 3 (Better Sailing) course aims to accelerate this, building on current knowledge and confidence through practice on the water and exercises to develop your sailing skills at a variety of levels.
 The course takes place on Wednesday evenings, over 8 weeks.
-Candidates should hold RYA National Sailing Scheme Level 2 or equivalent to take the course or Stage 3 of the Youth Sailing Scheme for under 16's.
+Candidates should already hold an RYA National Sailing Scheme qualification, or equivalent, to take the course or Stage 3 of the Youth Sailing Scheme for under 16's.

 Further information on the Level 3 Adult Sailing course syllabii is available from the RYA's Sail Training Page.